Knowledge exchange and commercialisation seminars

 Costs and eligibility

 We will contribute up to £2,000 in grants towards costs of external speakers, room booking, time spent in organising the event and other reasonable costs.
-The cost of lunch and refreshments is not eligible.
+The cost of lunch and refreshments will not be covered.
 This initiative is open to institutes strategically funded by BBSRC and HEIs.

 A BBSRC speaker may be available, free of charge, on request.